aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

     # b) PASS: when all DynamoDB Tables have PITR enabled
     # c) FAIL: when all DynamoDB Tables have PITR disabled
     ```
-5. Define variables required for a given rule and add comments to the rule where ever possible to make it easier for humans to understand.
+5. Define variables required for a given rule and add comments to the rule wherever possible to make it easier for humans to understand.
     ```
     # Rule Intent: All DynamoDB Tables must have Point-In-Time-Recovery enabled